 13.1 This policy forms part of the recruitment procedures and Annual Safeguarding Review which is the responsibility of the Board of Governors.
-If revised legislation, regulation or statutory guidance require a need for amendment to this policy, this will be effected as soon as possible and ratified by the Chair of Governors and Governor responsible for Safeguarding.
+If revised legislation, regulation or statutory guidance require a need for amendment to this policy, this will be effected as soon as possible and ratified by the Chair of Governors and Governor 9.13a Recruitment of Governors Policy, Sidcot School Dated: 9 October 2021 responsible for Safeguarding.
 Any proposed substantive changes (as determined by them) will be ratified by the Board at the next available meeting.
 Any incident that dictates a change to this policy will likewise trigger an immediate review.